-New York Jets Linebacker Brandon Copeland Is Teaching Personal Finance At UPenn This Offseason
+New York Jets Linebacker Brandon Copeland Spent His Offseason Teaching Personal Finance At UPenn

-Copeland is headed to his alma mater as a co-professor of a course called ‘Inequity and Empowerment, Urban Financial Literacy.’
-He’ll be teaching alongside Dr. Brian Peterson, the director of Penn’s Black Cultural Center.
+Copeland taught at his alma mater as a co-professor of a course called ‘Inequity and Empowerment, Urban Financial Literacy.’
+He taught alongside Dr. Brian Peterson, the director of Penn’s Black Cultural Center.

 “I don’t care if you’re an engineering student, a nursing student, if you’re going to build rockets when you grow up or if you’re going to sweep floors.
 You’re going to have to use something in this class,” Copeland said to ESPN.